mysociety/fixmystreet/running/admin_manual.md

   </dt>
   <dd>
     <p>
-      **This is almost always because our automated confirmation email has gone into the user's spam folder**.
+      <strong>This is almost always because the automated confirmation email
+      has gone into the user's spam folder</strong>.
     </p>
     <p>
       Ask the user to look in their spam folder (and mark email coming from